timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### Handling non-independent data

-The PanTHERIA dataset is an example of data that strongly violates assumptions of independently sampled data.
+The PanTHERIA dataset is an example of data that strongly violates assumptions of independent data.
 The autocorrelation here arises due to common ancestry of species; two species that recently diverged from a common ancestor are likely to be more similar than species whose common ancestor is in the deep past.
-This autocorrelation is typically handled with a phylogenetic random effect while other sources of autocorrelation such as time or space can be similarly handled with an appropriate random effects.
+This autocorrelation is typically handled with a phylogenetic random effect while other sources of autocorrelation such as time or space can be similarly handled with an appropriate random effects term.
-The most commonly used random effect in ecological and evolutionary analyses is categorical random effects that can be used to model a wide variety of sources of autocorrelation such as multiple samples from a single individual, site or lab for example.
+Categorical random effects can be used to model a wide variety of sources of autocorrelation such as multiple samples from a single individual, site or lab.

-Given the types of machine learning discussed in the introduction, we can see that including random effects within parametric or non-parametric statistical models is entirely possible with flexible modelling packages [@stan; @inla].
+Including random effects within parametric or non-parametric statistical models is entirely possible with flexible modelling packages [@stan; @inla; @glmmTMB; @tmb].
-However including random effects with non-parametric, non-statistical models is difficult.
+However combining random effects with non-parametric, non-statistical models is difficult.
-While these models are starting to be developed [@hajjem2014mixed; @hajjem2017generalized; @eo2014tree; @miller2017gradient;@REEMtree], they are not available on R packages and are only implemented for a small subset of machine learning algorithms and don't necessarily benefit from the computational improvements implemented in the most up-to-date packages [@wright2015ranger; @xgboost].
+While these models are starting to be developed [@ngufor2019mixed; @hajjem2014mixed; @hajjem2017generalized; @eo2014tree; @miller2017gradient;@REEMtree], they are not available in R packages, are only implemented for a small subset of machine learning algorithms and do not necessarily benefit from the computational improvements implemented in the most up-to-date packages [@wright2015ranger; @xgboost].
 Therefore, generic methods for handling random effects, that can be used with any machine learning algorithm, are useful.
-The naïve approach to including random effects within machine learning models would be to simply include them as covariates: categorical fixed effects as normal categorical covariates, space or time as continuous variables for example.
+The naïve approach to including random effects within machine learning models would be to simply include them as covariates: categorical random effects as categorical covariates, space or time as continuous variables for example.
 However to understand when this approach is or is not appropriate, we have to examine three factors as to why these effects are not just included as fixed effects in typical mixed effects models.

-Firstly, we expect to extrapolate continuous random effects and expect unseen categories in categorical random effects.
+Firstly, we expect to extrapolate continuous random effects and expect unseen categories in during prediction even using categorical random effects.
-Many machine learning models extrapolate poorly, for example tree based models will extrapolate in a flat line from the prediction at the extreme of the data range.
+Many machine learning models extrapolate poorly, for example tree based models will predict a flat response curve outside the range of the data.
-For an effect such as space this is undesirable and we would instead typically wish the spatial prediction to return to the mean of the data.
+For an effect such as space this is undesirable and we would instead typically wish the spatial prediction to return to the mean of the data [@gpmean?].
-Similarly, a categorical variable would often be encoded as a one-hot dummy variable and unseen categories would be implicitly predicted using the fitted value for the first category.
+A categorical variable would often be encoded as a one-hot dummy variable and unseen categories would be implicitly predicted using the fitted value for the first category.
+This is again not how we would wish the model to behave.

 Secondly, we often have many categories and little data per category in a categorical random effect and wish to share power across groups.
-This sharing of power might apply to the slope coefficients in a linear model (a random effects model with random slopes).
-In both cases this can be reframed as a regularisation problem.
+This low ratio of data to parameters can be reframed as a regularisation problem.
-For many categories with few data points per category we are simply estimating a lot of parameters and need to regularised accordingly.
-Similarly, a random slopes model is fitting the interaction term between a continuous variable and a categorical variable with many categories.
-Again, this is a regularisation problem.
-This framing of random effects as a regularisation problem can be seen explicitely in the Bayesian formulation of random effects models using hierarchical models [@].
+The regularisation can be seen explicitely in the Bayesian formulation of random effects models (hierarchical models) where the random parameters are regularised by a zero centered prior, the strength of which is in turn learned from the data  [@].

-Finally, random effects are often included as a way to control for autocorrelation rather than being part of the expected predicted model.
+Finally, random effects are often included as a way to control for autocorrelation rather than being part of the desired predictive model.
-For example, if all future predictions are to be for unseen categories of a categorical random effect or if all spatial predictions are to be made far from data, then we might want to construct our model simply so that the model is unbiased be these effects rather than using them directly in predictions.
+For example, if all future predictions are to be for unseen categories of a categorical random effect or if all spatial predictions are to be made far from data, then we might want to construct our model simply so that the model is unbiased by these autocorrelations rather than using them directly in predictions.
-Similarly if the data collection was by biased with respect to a random effect, we might want to control for this without wanting to use this effect in predictions.
+Similarly if the data collection was biased with respect to a random effect, we might want to control for this without wanting to use this effect in predictions.
 For example, if data was collected by different labs or with different protocols, we might want to control for this effect but then predict the latent effect.
 If the presence of a species is measured using different methods (camera trapping, visual surveys etc.) we might want to control for this, but we aim to predict the latent state "species presence", not "species presence as measured by camera trapping".
 While this relate to the first point on predicting outside the range of the data, the methods for handling it can be different.